Voter identification laws in the United States: Disparate impact

-Low-income people, people of color and younger voters are less likely to have ID while transgender people are less likely to have an ID that is up-to-date.
+Low-income people, people of color and younger voters are less likely to have ID.
+Low-income people, people of color and younger voters are less likely to have ID.
+However, at least 90% of people in every major ethnic group in the United States have photo ID.
+They're led by Pacific Islanders with just 1.6% of them lacking photo identification.

 Age

 As of 2023, Republican-run states had been making it harder for young people to vote by restricting their use of student IDs, among other efforts.
 According to a report from the University of Maryland, 18-29 year-olds were the group least likely to have the required form of photo ID.

 Disability

 Voter ID laws are harder on Americans with disabilities.
 This is in part because a higher percentage of people with a disability are less likely to have any form of photo ID, in part because of difficulties accessing DMVs and tracking down all the necessary documentation.

 Gender identity

 A 2020 study by the Williams Institute estimated that 260,000 Americans who have transitioned and were eligible to vote in the 2020 US elections did not have a form of ID that accurately reflect their names or gender identity.
 25% of respondents reported having experienced verbal harassment from poll workers when their ID did not match their current names or identity.